nhs2828/Recursive-Generalization-Transformer_/README.md

 This architecture is specialized for the Super Resolution domain.

 # Implemntation for x2 factor
-We only used [DIV2k](https://www.kaggle.com/datasets/joe1995/div2k-dataset/code) dataset instead of [DIV2K](https://www.kaggle.com/datasets/joe1995/div2k-dataset/code) and [Flickr2k](https://www.kaggle.com/datasets/hliang001/flickr2k) since the resource for computation is limited.
+We (me and [Yann Le Lorier](https://github.com/yannlelorier)) only used [DIV2k](https://www.kaggle.com/datasets/joe1995/div2k-dataset/code) dataset instead of [DIV2K](https://www.kaggle.com/datasets/joe1995/div2k-dataset/code) and [Flickr2k](https://www.kaggle.com/datasets/hliang001/flickr2k) since the resource for computation is limited.
 For the same reason, we reduced the number of Residual Blocks (RG) from 6 to 2, but kept the same number of Transformer blocks as 12 per RG block.
 The model was trained for 1 day on 1 GPU NVIDIA A100 40GB.

 ![Capture d’écran 2023-12-15 à 15 03 27](https://github.com/nhs2828/Recursive-Generalization-Transformer_/assets/78078713/46fb8b05-fc9d-4da4-9b6b-d53ea6dd5bb2)